flybysun/pimatic-dewpoint/README.md

 ## Usage

-The intention to calculate the dewpoint is to see if cold spots (for instance cold floors and walls in the closet) tend to become wet because their temperature is below the dew point of the surrounding air temperature.
-This also happens often in old houses with weak isolations when it is cold outside, but the air is heated and the walls are poorly isolated to the outside.
+The intention to calculate the dew point is to see if cold spots (for instance cold floors and walls in the closet) tend to become wet because their temperature is below the dew point of the surrounding air temperature.
+This also happens often in old houses with weak isolation when it is cold outside, but the air is heated and the walls are poorly isolated to the outside.

 A good way to get these values is the usage of a combined temperature and humidity sensor (eg. DHT22) to measure the air climate and to calculate the dew point.

 An additional sensor (eg. DS18B20) has directly contact to the cold spots and its temperature can be compared to the dew point temperature.